IGJoshua/farolero/README.md

 [![cljdoc badge](https://cljdoc.org/badge/org.suskalo/farolero)](https://cljdoc.org/d/org.suskalo/farolero/CURRENT)
 [![Clojars Project](https://img.shields.io/clojars/v/org.suskalo/farolero.svg)](https://clojars.org/org.suskalo/farolero)

+# Latest News

+*Important Update:* the most recent version of farolero fixes a critical bug which may have caused much pain in debugging.
+In previous versions conditions which are passed to the `throwing-debugger` will not have printable stacktraces, causing headaches during debugging.
+If you are using a version before `1.4.4`, *please update immediately* and save yourself the headache.

+# Introduction

 Error handling in Clojure is not yet a solved problem.
 Each method of handling errors commonly used comes with downsides.
 Representing error states with nil is convenient for code structure, but prevents detailed error information from